 A: As per State statute, NJTDOT cannot fund utility relocation for locally administered projects.
+Go to Top

 Q19: Would a bike share program (equipment and installation) be eligible for funding under TA Set-Aside funding?

 A: Capital costs for bike share systems would be eligible.
 However, operating costs would not be eligible.
 Go to Top